auth0/docs/articles/universal-login/page-templates.md

   * tenant.support_email
   * tenant.support_url

-- Information about each the current universal login screen.
+- Information about the current universal login screen.

   * locale: Locale used to render the login pages, matching one of the [supported tenant languages](/universal-login/i18n)
   * prompt.name: The name of the Universal Login prompt being rendered